Trust responds to England’s Environment Land Management Scheme

 - We suggested Tier 1 could also accommodate engagement and education activity by incorporating existing programmes for nature connection and engagement.
 The links between access to nature and human wellbeing, health and education are well researched and documented.
 By facilitating access to nature across all three Tiers the scheme could increase its range of benefits and reach more people.

-Read our full response.
+Read our full response to the ELM scheme.